Deadlines for Home/EU and International Applicants are available on the Taught Postgraduate application deadline page.

 Diploma students are taught alongside LLM students.

-Taught modules are assessed by written exams and in certain cases, combined exams and short essays, plus a dissertation.
+Taught modules are assessed by written exams and in certain cases, combined exams and short essays.

 Staff contributing to this course include: